0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 Set SDK API Level to Android-34
 Set NDK API Level to anything in the range [26,33] (We personally used android-32)

-#### Packaging For Android Notes
-On occasion Unreal may appear stuck at the very start of an android package operation.
-In particular on a Unreal Header Tool (UAT) Command.
-If this is the case stop the package operation, Close the editor go to your .uproject file, right click & select **[generate visual studio project files]**.
-Once that operation is done you can re open the editor and restart your android package operation.

 ### Hardware Requirements

 For Hardware Requirements with Unreal please refer to [these docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/hardware-and-software-specifications-for-unreal-engine?application_version=5.3)